-From a strictly geographical point of view, rivers are sometimes seen as dividers as they often make up regional and national borders.
-This means, however, that a river also becomes a shared resource.
-So, more important than the separation of two parties is the fact that the opposite sides have a mutual interest in maintaining a healthy river.
+From a strictly geographical point of view, rivers are sometimes seen as dividers as they often run alongside and within regional and national borders.
+This also means that a river becomes a shared resource.
+What is more important than the separation of two parties is the fact that both sides have a mutual interest in maintaining a healthy river.

 Rivers also connect communities along their courses, and this means people must find ways to interact and cooperate around shared water resources.
 This interconnectedness is a challenging situation, but the risks of disputes and conflicts over shared water are often over-reported.
 Fruitful cooperation is, in many cases, far more realistic.